-A not so common problem can occur when trying to access your Google Apps email account with Outlook or similar email client using POP or IMAP.
+A not so common problem can occur when trying to access your G Suite email account with Outlook, Apple Mail or similar email client using POP or IMAP.
 When a user makes too many unsuccessful attempts to access an email account using POP or IMAP, Google may consider the account as being attacked or about to be compromised.

-When this happens, Google Apps users may not be able to send mail using their email client.
+When this happens, G Suite and Gmail users may not be able to send mail using their email client.
 To fix the problem, Google suggests “Unlocking the CAPTCHA.”

 To begin, make sure you are already signed into your Google account in one tab.
 Next open a new tab within your web browser, preferably Google Chrome then click on the link below then continue reading this article.